Deutsche Bank Center: 2002 and 2003

 By early 2002, a thousand workers were employed in the construction of the superstructure.
 Several officials, including mayor Michael Bloomberg, signed a steel beam that February to mark the topping-out of the lower floors' steel superstructure.
 A speech was given to honor workers who helped with the September 11 recovery effort.
 By then, sixty of the residential units had been sold.
 The Related Companies did not reduce its apartment prices, even as the attacks resulted in a decline in condominium sales citywide.
 Eighty percent of the retail space had been leased by mid-2002, as was forty percent of the residential units.
 At the time, AOL Time Warner's stock value was declining, and the company reportedly planned to sublease some space, which executives believed the company could not fully occupy.
-New York magazine compared Time Warner Center to a situation where "your marriage is a wreck, you hate each other, everybody thinks you should get divorced, and yet you’re still building a lavish new home together."
+New York magazine compared AOL Time Warner Center to a situation where "your marriage is a wreck, you hate each other, everybody thinks you should get divorced, and yet you’re still building a lavish new home together."

 During construction, Bovis Lend Lease received several notices of minor construction violations from the New York City Department of Buildings.
 During a heavy windstorm in September 2002, a piece of debris flew off the construction site, injuring a carpenter and two passersby.
 The carpenter ultimately died of his injuries, and a forklift driver was also killed on the eighth floor that year.
 In October 2002, California pension fund CalPERS and MacFarlane Partners offered to buy a half-ownership stake in the retail space, the office space not occupied by AOL Time Warner, and the center's parking structure.
 The sale to CalPERS and MacFarlane was finalized in February 2003, with the partners receiving a 49.5 percent stake; the stake was estimated at $500 million.
 That year, the Department of Finance valued AOL Time Warner Center at $820 million, a 275 percent increase from the previous year's valuation of $220 million.
 The construction process continued to experience difficulties; in April 2003, a fire damaged the fourth through seventh stories, including part of Jazz at Lincoln Center's future space.
 There were also thirty-nine open construction violations by late 2003, when around sixty percent of the condos had been sold.